uttamds/May_2025_GCEM/Day 1/Intro.md

 > This is a great example of how Python collections help us build simple systems that feel close to real life.
 >
 > Thanks for following along—and keep practicing by solving more everyday problems with Python!
+>
+## Example 2

+The scenario simulates a basic ATM machine where the user can repeatedly choose actions (check balance, deposit money, withdraw money, etc.) until they decide to exit.